Skip to main content

 • “The performance is unmatched, even in the early access version.”

-• “Game is good but there is some performance issues which will most likely be fixed quickly considering how much work they're putting into this and it's first day of launch so it's to be expected.”
+• “Game is good but there are some performance issues which will most likely be fixed quickly considering how much work they're putting into this and it's the first day of launch, so it's to be expected.”

-• “The UI seems clunky and sometimes blurry.
-I'm assuming these are partially made with web tech, which would explain the poor optimization as it likely uses a system-level webview instead of Chromium/Electron, compromising performance significantly.”
+• “The UI seems clunky and sometimes blurry - I'm assuming this is partially due to web technology, which explains the poor optimization as it likely uses a system-level webview instead of Chromium/Electron, compromising performance significantly.”

-• “Edit 23.02: The Steam client is very stable but experiences some performance issues while using apps such as Discord and Medal that track your screen.
+• “Edit 23.02: The Steam client is very stable but has some performance issues when using apps like Discord and Medal that track your screen.
 Other than that, this version is good but still in early access, so not much is expected.
 For now, it's a 6/10.”

 • graphics